Meet Olie Kolzig

 On September 23, 2009, Kölzig announced his retirement from the NHL.
 Later that year, Kölzig was named to the ECHL Hall of Fame and was inducted in the Hall of Fame’s Class of 2010 at the 2010 ECHL All-Star Game in Ontario, California.

 Olie is currently the head goalie coach for the Washington Capitals, with a goal of helping the team get back to the Stanley Cup finals like he once did as a player.
+In his spare time, Olie is a popular motivational speaker in his community of Washington, DC.

 Latest Happenings with Olie Kolzig